dakotamm/research_blog/_posts/2023-05-09-vfc-obs-WWU.md

 5. Should we prepare for CERF?

 ### Looking Ahead:
-1. Plugging back into research, start using observational data in VFC method!
+1. More VFC with observations.
-2. Meet with Parker if available this week for code efficiency review.
+2. Parker meeting for code efficiency.
+3. GRC poster + KC presentation planning.

 ### Goals For This Week:
-1. Put together lecture for WWU - 5/4/2023.
-2. Consider "pitch" to WWU faculty regarding Penn Cove fieldwork; mooring ~ 1 month, shipboard sampling (understand processes controlling stratification, residence time, etc.).
-3. Build out codebase for VFC using observational data.